 Spiders need to feed about once or twice a week.

 Spiders eat various small insects and bugs like crickets, moths, grasshoppers, butterflies, and flies.
-Suitable spider food can be found in pet shops.
+Suitable spider food can be found in pet shops or online shops.
 You can also catch it yourself.
 However, make sure that the insects and bugs have not been sprayed with insecticides.

 Spiders also need water.
 This can be achieved by using a small bottle cap or a small water bowl depending on the size of your spider.
 The cage should not be allowed to get damp, so do not spray water directly in it.